yjl9903/unplugin-info/README.md

 // There will be a log like "Fri Jun 24 2022 16:30:30 GMT+0800 (中国标准时间)"
 ```

+### ~build/info

-`~build/info` exports the infomation about the current git repo.
+It exports the infomation about the current git repo.
 This is powered by [git-repo-info](https://github.com/rwjblue/git-repo-info).

 ```ts
 import {